spamegg1/spamegg1.github.io/tarski's-world/README.md

 - A position is not selected:
   - in this case, simply select the clicked position.
-  - Update the block display.
+  - Update the block display if there is a block there.
 - A position is already selected:
   - The clicked position is the same as the selected position:
     - then de-select it.
-    - Update the block display (i.e. display nothing).
+    - Block display stays the same.
   - The clicked position is different than the selected position:
     - Move is enabled:
       - The clicked position is empty: